protontypes/open-sustainable-technology/README.md

 - [climatrends](https://github.com/AgrDataSci/climatrends) - Provides methods to compute precipitation and temperature indices for climate models in ecology.
 - [Agroecology-Map](https://github.com/marcelo-soares-souza/Agroecology-Map) -  A technological platform that allows the mapping and exchange of Agroecological and Agroforestry experiences.
 - [osiris](https://github.com/JGCRI/osiris) - A R package to process climate impacts on agricultural yields for the Global Change Analysis Model.
+- [PoPS](https://github.com/ncsu-landscape-dynamics/rpops) - This is the R package for simulating spread of pests and pathogens.

 ## Sustainable Development